-Let me know when the last time you took a step back to take your own helicopter ride to see your aerial shot of your life?
+Let me know when was the last time you took a step back to take your own helicopter ride to see the aerial shot of your life.
 If you have what have you learned about yourself?

 Until next time, Have a great day!